bobbyache/SmartSession-Angular/README.md

 - Create a Fake REST API with JSON-Server - https://www.youtube.com/watch?v=1zkgdLZEdwM
 -   https://github.com/typicode/json-server

+All your configuration is added to the package.json file.
+This configuration points to the json-server.json config file and it has further settings such as the default host, port, and custom route mappings.

+### Use Multiple json-server Files

 To cater for the generation of a single json server file from a list of more representative files (ie. goals.json, tasks.json etc.).
 The following package will need to be installed: